-We have treated seven adult (aged 19 to 30 years old) patients in the Phase 1/2 XLRP-RPGR clinical trial, three patients in cohort one at a dose of $1E^{11}$ vg/ml and four patients in cohort two at a dose of $2E^{11}$ vg/ml.
+We have treated ten young adult patients (aged 18 to 30 years old) in the Phase 1/2 XLRP-RPGR clinical trial.
+We have treated one pediatric patient in the pediatric extension arm of this trial.
+We expect to treat up to 40 additional patients in the extension cohorts of this study in 2019.
 In all patients, subretinal injection covered the central part of the retina, including the macula and fovea.

-Following review of the safety data from cohort one of this trial, the IDMC recommended escalation of dose in the second cohort.
+We expect to report preliminary safety and efficacy data from the dose escalation cohorts in the second half of 2019.